rileymcallanan/digging-agent/README.md

 ## Running multiple beats

-If you cover more than one patch — or you want a separate digging agent for a specific project — duplicate the demo folder and give each its own identity:
+If you cover more than one patch — or you want a separate digging agent for a specific project — you need a separate skill per beat.
+The cleanest way is to make a separate copy of the files for each one.

-1. Copy the `/demo/` folder.
-Rename to something specific: `/demo-climate/`, `/demo-courts/`, `/demo-foreign-affairs/`.
+Two ways to do this:

-2. Edit the new folder's `beat-notes.md`, `source-list.md`, and `output-format.md` for that beat.
+**On GitHub** — Fork this repo a second time (or third).
+Rename your second fork to something specific (`digging-agent-climate`, `digging-agent-courts`).
+Edit the context files in that fork for the new beat.
+Download as a zip.
+Upload to Claude Skills.

-3. Open `SKILL.md` in the new folder.
-In the frontmatter at the top, change:
+**Locally** — After forking once and downloading, duplicate the folder on your machine.
+Rename to `digging-agent-climate/`.
+Edit the context files in the copy.
+Zip and upload as a new skill.

-   - `name:` to something unique — e.g., `digging-agent-climate`
+Either way, **edit the `SKILL.md` frontmatter** in the new copy:

-   - `description:` to mention the new beat — e.g., *"A digging agent for a climate reporter — produces daily digests on energy policy, COP negotiations, and emissions data."*
+- `name:` should be unique — e.g., `digging-agent-climate`
-4. Zip the new folder.
-Upload it as a separate Claude Skill.
+- `description:` should mention the new beat — e.g., *"A digging agent for a climate reporter — produces daily digests on energy policy, COP negotiations, and emissions data."*

 You can have as many digging agents installed as you want.
 To invoke one specifically, say *"run my climate digging agent"* — Claude matches the name.
 Or describe the task — *"give me a digest of yesterday's COP coverage"* — and Claude picks the right skill from the descriptions.